 Can some documents be submitted later?

 The application should be complete at the time of submission.
 Any errors or omissions can be corrected within a period of no more than three weeks.
 Once the review process has started, no more changes can be made to the application.
-For programmes with submission deadlines, any errors or omissions found must be corrected within a period of no more than 10 calendar days of being notified of the errors and/or omissions by the FWF.
+For programmes with submission deadlines, any errors or omissions found must be corrected within a period of no more than 10 working days of being notified of the errors and/or omissions by the FWF.

 Who reviews the proposal?

 Proposals are reviewed exclusively by experts in the field based outside of Austria (international peer review).
 For projects of an interdisciplinary nature, said nature is taken into consideration and will be reflected in the selection of reviewers.
-A detailed description of the decision-making process can be found here (pdf, 250KB).
+A detailed description of the decision-making process can be found here (pdf, 248KB).

 Who decides on the proposal?